ForomePlatform/Anfisa-Annotations/pipeline/projects/geneminer/README.md

 To solve this problem, we do the following:

-* For each symbol from GTF/Ensembl nomenclature we evaluate list of relevant symbols: current or previous names of the symbol, joined with alias names
+* For each symbol from GTF/Ensembl nomenclature we evaluate list of **relevant symbols**: current or previous names of the symbol, joined with alias names

 * For each known symbols from HGNC we collect **recommended list**: symbols from GTF/Ensembl nomenclature that are relevant to this symbol

 # Prerequirements

-Setup python virtual environment for the project Anfisa.
-Activate it.
+Setup python virtual environment for the project Anfisa, activate it.

 # Task 1: prepare gene database